nestauk/asf_core_data/README.md

 # ASF Core Data <a name="core_data_overview"></a>

-Last updated: June 20 2023 by Sofia Pinto
+Last updated: August 2023 by Sofia Pinto

 ## Overview <a name="overview"></a>